Modules

 Dr. Marta Chapado Sánchez (ISTRAD)

-Ms. Sharon Mishell Rivera Lamadrid (ISTRAD)
+Sharon Mishell Rivera Lamadrid (subtitler)

-14. Introduction and dubbing protocols
+Introduction and dubbing protocols

 • Stages of the dubbing process